japila-books/spark-sql-internals/docs/TableScan.md

-title: TableScan

-# TableScan -- Relations with Column Pruning
+# TableScan &mdash; Relations with Column Pruning

 `TableScan` is the <<contract, contract>> of <<implementations, BaseRelations>> with support for <<buildScan, column pruning>>, i.e. can eliminate unneeded columns before producing an RDD containing all of its tuples as `Row` objects.